abdrahmansoltan/Learning-Notes/HTML-CSS-SASS/03-HTML.md

 ---

-## Accessibility & Performance
+## Accessibility

-[LightHouse](https://developers.google.com/web/tools/lighthouse) => but note that you should do it when it's deployed on a real server and not offline in your pc (local server)

-- use `meta` tags
-- use `descriptive`

-### tab key
+### `tab` keyboard-key

-A keyboard user typically uses the Tab key to navigate through interactive elements on a web `page—links`, `buttons`, `fields` for inputting text, etc. When an item is tabbed to, it has keyboard "`focus`" and can be activated or manipulated with the keyboard.
+A keyboard user typically uses the Tab key to navigate through interactive elements on a web `page—links`, `buttons`, `fields` for inputting text, etc. When an item is tabbed to, it has keyboard `focus` and can be activated or manipulated with the keyboard.
 A sighted keyboard user must be provided with a visual indicator of the element that currently has keyboard focus.
 Focus indicators are provided automatically by web browsers.

 - `tab` -> go forward
 - `shift + tab` -> go backwards

 Elements that are affected by `tab` are the one which the user interacts with like: `<input>`, `<a>`, `<iframe>`, ..

+- elements which are non-interactive are not affected by `tab`
+- the order of focusing on element using `tab` is called **tab-order**
+  - this order is by how elements are presented in the **DOM** and not the order by css-style

-**tabindex** attribute:
+`tabindex` attribute:

-- it makes the element tabable
+- it makes the element tabbable

   ```html
   <div tabindex="0">W3Schools</div>
   ```

   ![tabIndex](./img/tabIndex.png)
+  - usually the negative-value is when you want to manage focus by javascript

 > `Document.activeElement` -> read-only property of the Document interface returns the Element within the DOM that currently has focus.

+---

 ### Keyboard Events